Support the establishment of a Situation Room

 The SR model is often structured around four action components to allow efficient mobilization, monitoring and mediation:

-1. Identify domestic observers and media monitors: reports on electoral developments and actively monitor all forms of violence.
-The exercise is mainly carried out by CSOs and media partner institutions who have been trained by the SR.
+1. Identify domestic observers and/or (media) monitors who can engage in reporting on electoral developments and actively monitor all forms of violence.
+The exercise is often carried out by civil society organizations (CSOs) and domestic observers, who can receive additional training by the SR.

 IMPLEMENTATION CONSIDERATIONS